SECAC is a non-profit organization that promotes the study and practice of the visual arts in higher education on a national basis.

 SECAC fulfills its purpose in part by sponsoring an annual fall conference.
 The conference provides members with a forum for the exchange of ideas and concerns relevant to the practice and study of art.
 The conference regularly draws participants from the United States and other countries.
 Individuals who present their research or creative work at an annual conference gain national exposure for their work in the fields of studio art, art and architectural history, art education, museum studies, and visual resources.
 Membership is required to attend the conference.

-The organization publishes annually The Southeastern College Art Conference Review, a peer-reviewed journal of scholarly articles on art, art education, and art history.
+The organization publishes annually The SECAC Review, a peer-reviewed journal of scholarly articles on art, art education, and art history.
 It also includes book and exhibition reviews.
 The Review is available in a number of North American university libraries and, through three full text aggregators, its content is available on-line internationally.